philc/book-notes/it doesnt have to be crazy at work - jason fried.md

 * FOMO?
 JOMO!
   * "Fuck that.
 People should be missing out!
 Most people should miss out on most things most of the time.
     That's we try to encourage at Basecamp JOMO -- the joy of missing out."
-  * "It's JOMO that lets you turn off the firehose of informationa nd chatter and interruptions to actually get the right shit done."
+  * "It's JOMO that lets you turn off the firehose of information and chatter and interruptions to actually get the right shit done."
   * It's a fool's errand to think you can know everything that's going on at the company.
-  * The solution for status?
-Monthly snippets, writen by the tech lead, distilled and curated to be broad appeal and useful.
+  * The solution for status updates?
+Monthly snippets, written by the tech lead, distilled and curated to be broad appeal and useful.
   * It's "the oblivious joy of focus."
 * We're not family
   * Calling a company a family is manipulation to the employees.